stjudecloud/docs/docs/guides/glossary/data-access-unit.md

-#Data Access Units

-## What is a Data Access Unit (DAU)?
-A Data Access Unit is a grouping of data that typically corresponds to a dataset generated at the same time at the same institution, and can also correspond to a specific study.
-Each DAU has its own Data Access Committee, which contains the researchers who reside over the data.
-Each Data Access Committee has its own protocols for approving access to their DAU.
-If you have questions about committee approval protocols, please Contact Us.
-Basic clinical data is available for relevant subjects in each DAU.
-We currently have 3 DAUs.
+A St. Jude Cloud **Data Access Unit (DAU)** is a grouping of data that typically corresponds to a project, study, or dataset generated at the same time at the same institution.
+Each DAU has its own governing body of researchers, the [Data Access Committee](../../guides/glossary/data-access-committee), who preside over the data and who may grant or deny access.

+We currently have the 5 DAUs detailed below.

 ### Pediatric Cancer Genome Project (PCGP)
 **PCGP is a paired-tumor normal dataset focused on discovering the genetic origins of pediatric cancer.**